Montenegro Packrafting, Tara River

 You will need to bring reusable water bottles and/or a water bladder to carry water with you on the expedition and other activities on this trip.
 There are two taps with safe drinking water on the expedition section (from Day 2 to Day 4) – so you can fill up in the morning at Camp Grab and then again at the two taps on the expedition.
 Your host will bring along a support raft for groups of six or more, which will carry additional water for the group.
 Generally speaking, the water from the streams and waterfalls that flow into the Tara River is drinkable; however, it cannot be completely guaranteed that there is no bacteria in the water, so if you wish to fill up from these sources on the expedition for some added wild factor, we advise that you bring your own water filter: have a read of our guide to the best water filters for adventurers.

-You can leave excess luggage at Camp Grab ahead of the mini-expedition part of the trip (see 'Do I have to carry all my stuff for the trip?' below) to be collected at the end of the expedition on Day 4 before your transfer back to Podgorica.
+You can leave excess luggage in the accompanying vehicle while you are on the mini-expedition part of the trip.
 Your host does not have storage options in Podgorica at the start of the trip.

 Your host knows Montenegro incredibly well having guided rafting, packrafting, kayaking and SUPing trips on rivers throughout the Balkans for many years.
 They will monitor the conditions and make alternative plans if required, but this is a rare occurrence.
 In the very unlikely scenario that the Tara is not raftable, your host will pivot to another river canyon in different part of Montenegro for a very similar expedition.